rackerlabs/rackspace-how-to/content/rackspace-monitoring/rackspace-monitoring-faq.md

 #### What mechanism does Rackspace use to check that the site content is reliably correct?

-At this time, Rackspace doesn't use "synthetic transactions" (a simulated set of actions.)
+At this time, Rackspace doesn't use *synthetic transactions* (a simulated set of actions.)
 However, we do support checking the HTML of the response.
-We follow redirects but don't check content within a frame/iframe.
+We follow redirects but don't check content within a frame or iframe.

 #### What is a notification?